 Catch a Pelicans game.
 The Myrtle Beach Pelicans are a minor league baseball Advanced Class A Affiliate of the Chicago Cubs.
-Game tickets start at $8 each.
+Game tickets start at $11 each.
 The team game-day promotions that can save you money at the concessions (e.g., BOGO hot dogs on Wednesdays and $1 draft beers on Thursdays).
-The 2020 season starts in April.
+The 2023 season starts in April.
 The Pelicans ballpark is located across the street from Broadway at the Beach.
-Myrtle Beach on the Cheap will have discounted admission tickets on sale shortly before the season begins.
+Myrtle Beach on the Cheap will have their promotional schedule on the site shortly after it’s made public.

-Stroll the Boardwalk.
+Stroll the Boardwalk and visit Plyler Park.
 The Myrtle Beach Boardwalk and Promenade runs along the ocean between 2nd Avenue Pier (2nd Avenue N) and 16th Avenue North.
 Along the Boardwalk, which is free to stroll, you’ll find several oceanfront restaurants where you can grab a bite to eat or a frosty drink (some places are cheaper than others, so you might want to shop around).

 Play mini-golf.
 Myrtle Beach has tons of miniature golf courses.
 Prices average around $10 for an all-day-play pass.
 Click here for money savings discounts.

 The Market Common is a great place to go window shopping or do happy hour on the patio.
 Hint: Ask about happy hour specials before you are seated.
 Many of the restaurants only offer happy hour deals to people who are sitting in certain areas.